Publications

 Covered in DICE Policy Brief, No. 13 (2018)

-In this article, we conduct an ex post evaluation of a merger between two German grocery retailers.
-The bad news are: consumer prices increased due to higher retail market power (7% for the regions with the largest predicted increase in retail concentration).
-The good news are that merger efficiencies in retailing exist and can finally be measured.
-For instance, we find that prices declined in regions that did not see a rise in retail concentration but were potentially affected by cost savings within the merged entity.
-Overall, the merger raised average consumer prices only by a small amount (about 0.4%) given that market power effects and efficiency gains cancel out at the national level.
-However, there distributional effects: Regions with high competition (mainly cities) are less affected by increased market power and benefit more from efficiency gains, which implies that the merger hurt most consumers in rural areas.
+In this article, we conduct an ex-post evaluation of a merger between two German grocery retailers.
+The bad news is: consumer prices increased due to greater retail market power (7% for the regions with the largest predicted increase in retail concentration).
+The good news is that merger efficiencies in retailing exist and can finally be measured. with our novel methodology.
+We find that prices declined in regions that did not see a rise in retail concentration but were potentially affected by cost savings within the merged entity.
+Overall, the merger raised average consumer prices by only a small amount (about 0.4%) given that market power effects and efficiency gains cancel out at the national level.
+However, there are distributional effects: Regions with high competition (mainly cities) are less affected by increased market power and benefit more from efficiency gains, which implies that the merger hurt consumers in rural areas most.

 How Resale Price Maintenance and Loss Leading affect Upstream Cartel Stability: Anatomy of a Coffee Cartel, joint with Emanuel Holler

-International Journal of Industrial Organization 84, December 2022 [Link] [Latest version]
+International Journal of Industrial Organization 84, December 2022 [Link] [Latest WP Version] [Non-technical summary]

-Presented at BECCLE in front of members of the Norwegian Competition Authority
+Presented to the members of the Norwegian Competition Authority and UK Competition and Markets Authority

 In many recent cases (e.g., coffee, sweets, pet food, beer, beauty and personal hygiene, baby food, and baby cosmetics), we observe that producers collude on wholesale prices AND include retailers into the cartel by also raising prices retail prices (i.e., resale price maintenance).
 This is puzzling at first: Why would producer cartels want to raise final consumer prices?
 This is counterintuitive because the producer cartel collects profits from collusive wholesale prices times demand.
 But demand is decreasing in final retail prices, which likely reduces profits.
 In our study, we provide empirical evidence (testing predictions of Hunold & Muthers, 2021) that the producer cartel needs to involve retailers into the cartel (by raising retail prices and share part of the profits) because the retailer would refuse collusive wholesale prices without participating through resale price maintenance.